nash226/quorum/README.md

 source body.
-`GET /` returns a small JSON endpoint index plus capability metadata for supported source extensions, answer extensions, verdicts, trust levels, and opt-in artifact names for each workflow surface, so local clients can avoid hardcoding Quorum's current contract, and
-`HEAD /`, `HEAD /health`, and `HEAD /openapi.json` expose the same status code and headers without a JSON body, which makes lightweight readiness probes and schema checks easier to wire into orchestrators and load balancers.
+`GET /` returns a small JSON endpoint index plus capability metadata for supported source extensions, answer extensions, verdicts, trust levels, and opt-in artifact names for each workflow surface, while `GET /capabilities` returns just that capability contract when a local client does not need the endpoint listing. `HEAD /`, `HEAD /capabilities`, `HEAD /health`, and `HEAD /openapi.json` expose the same status code and headers without a JSON body, which makes lightweight readiness probes and schema checks easier to wire into orchestrators and load balancers.
 Those responses also include `X-Quorum-Service`, `X-Quorum-Version`, and `X-Quorum-OpenAPI-Path` headers so callers can confirm they reached Quorum and discover the local schema path without parsing a response body first.